-The school uniform is available from Beat School Uniforms in Hermitage Road or Churchgate (our preferred supplier).
-Alternatively uniform is available on-line from My Clothing.
+The school uniform is available from Beat School Uniforms in Hermitage Road or Churchgate.

 PLEASE, PLEASE, PLEASE MARK ALL ITEMS OF CLOTHING WITH A LAUNDRY PEN OR NAME TAPES.

 Nut Free School

 Whitehill is a nut free school supporting our pupils with allergies.
 Please bear this in mind when sending in your child's packed lunch or if you are baking for our many events.